 Ten years later, my Mum and I found ourselves knitting squares to contribute to a similar project ‘Woolies for Tassie’ creating blankets for Tasmanian’s who had lost their homes in bushfires.

-It was such a rewarding experience for us and we decided to keep knitting and start our own blanket project ‘Blanket Them With Love’.
+It was such a rewarding experience for us and we decided to keep knitting and start our own project for Hope blankets (listen to our podcast episode and the story of Disaster and Hope to learn more about how the sweet character Hope appears to assist disaster survivors).

-Since then we have received donations from already established knitting groups, nursing homes and people just learning to knit, of both completed blankets and squares.
+Since starting the project in 2010 we have received donations from already established knitting groups, residential aged care facilities and even people just learning to knit, of both completed blankets and squares.
 We have even received beautiful quilts and expanded the on-going project to include any hand-made blankets.

-If you would like to like to be involved…either by knitting, donating yarn or contributing towards yarn and shipping costs to send blankets please feel free to contact us (or check project details below).
+If you would like to like to be involved…either by knitting, donating yarn or contributing towards yarn and shipping costs to send blankets please feel free to contact us (or see the details below).

 Our goal with the blankets is to provide a tangible reminder of hope to disaster survivors that we meet, as well let them know about our growing online community that they can join anytime.

-To nominate a disaster survivor to receive a blanket OR if you would like one yourself, please email – email@example.com
+To nominate a disaster survivor or request a blanket yourself please email – firstname.lastname@example.org we’d love to welcome your loved one to the #blanketclub

 Squares can be either knitted or crocheted and are ideally 20cm (approx 8 inches) square.